Chapter 2 Introduction to Git

 Essentially at this point, you have files which contain a variety of changes.
 These will show up in the git window in the right hand side of your screen looking like this:

-Each line in this window represents a file which has changes which have been made, but haven’t yet been tracked by git, and to start the tracking process you need to add them to the “staging area”.
-You can think of the staging area like an online shopping cart; changes are things you’ve looked at online, but they don’t get added to the shopping cart and taken on to the next step until you “stage” them.
-You can stage all of the files at once, or only a subset of them.
+Each line in this window represents a file with changes that have been made but are not yet tracked by Git.
+To start tracking these changes, you need to add them to the staging area.
+The staging area works like an online shopping cart: the changes are like items you have viewed online, but they will not move to the next step until you add them to the cart by staging them.
+You can choose to stage all files at once or only a specific subset.

-On the left hand side of each file is a column titled “staged”.
-By default, all of the checkboxes are unchecked.
+On the left-hand side of each file is a column titled Staged.
+By default, all checkboxes in this column are unchecked.

-- If you aren’t sure if you’d like to stage a file or not, click the “diff” button.
+- If you are not sure if you’d like to stage a file or not, click the “Diff” button.
 This will show you a line-by-line breakdown of the changes in each file, so you can understand more about what has changed.

 That’s it!
 You’re now ready to move on to the most important stage; committing.